nuuuwan/news_lk3_data/README.md

 The Terrorism Investigation Division (TID) has arrested one of the suspected gunmen involved in the recent killing of two persons including ‘Club Wasantha’ in the Athurugiriya area.

-The suspects has reportedly been by the TID in the Dehiwala area.
+The suspect has reportedly been by the TID in the Dehiwala area.

 Meanwhile, a T-56 assault rifle and ammunition were also seized during the operation, said Sri Lanka Police.